Joseph091/uni-clone-project/README.md

-# uni-clone-project
+# About one of my first cloned projects from online tutorials.
-This is a cloned project, to practice basic html and css.
+This is a cloned project i used to practice basic html and css properties.